Notice: This page requires JavaScript to function properly.

 Suggested prompts:

-What are some practical examples where modulo with negatives is useful?
+What are some practical examples of using floor division and modulo together?

-Can you show more functions from the math module?
+Can you show more examples of using the math module functions?

 Awesome!